Aspect Ratio Universal Rectangular Layouts: Aspect Ratio Universality

-\begin{lemma} Let \layout be a sliceable layout.
-If an aspect ratio assignment for \layout is realizable, then there is a unique realization up to scaling and translation.
-Furthermore, for every $\alpha>0$ there exists a realizable aspect ratio assignment for which the bounding box of the realization has aspect ratio $\alpha$. \end{lemma} \begin{proof} To prove the first claim, we proceed by induction on $k$, the height of the BSP-tree representing \layout. \textbf{Basis step:} A layout of height 0 comprises a single rectangle, which is uniquely determined by its aspect ratio up to scaling and translation. \textbf{Induction step:} Assume, for induction, that every sublayout at height $k$ in the tree admits a unique realization in which all rectangles at the leaves of the BSP-tree have the required aspect ratios.
-A rectangle $r$ at height $k+1$ of the BSP-tree is composed of two rectangles at height $k$, say $r_1$ and $r_2$, that share an edge.
-Given a realization of $r_1$, there is a unique scaling and translation that attaches $r_2$ to $r_1$, and identifies their matching edges.
-Consequently, the sublayout at height $k+1$ has a unique realization up to scaling and translation.
+In the basis step, a layout of height 0 comprises a layout with a single rectangular face, which is uniquely determined by its aspect ratio assignment up to scaling and translation.
+For the induction step, assume that every sublayout at height $k$ in the BSP-tree admits a unique weak realization in which all rectangular faces (at the leaves of the BSP-tree) have the required aspect ratios.
+A sublayout $\LL_0$ at height $k+1$ of the BSP-tree is composed of two sublayouts at height $k$, say $\LL_1$ and $\LL_2$, that share an edge.
+Given a weak realization of $\LL_1$, there is a unique scaling and translation that attaches $\LL_2$ to $\LL_1$, and identifies their matching boundary segments.
+This yields a unique weak realization of the sublayout $\LL$ at level $k+1$, up to scaling and translation.

-The second claim follows trivially: Start with a bounding box of aspect ratio $\alpha$, subdivide it recursively into a layout equivalent to \layout, and define an aspect ratio assignment using the aspect ratios of the resulting leaf rectangles. \end{proof}
+The second claim follows trivially: Start with a bounding box of aspect ratio $\varrho$, subdivide it recursively into a layout equivalent to \layout (but otherwise arbitrarily), and define an aspect ratio assignment using the aspect ratios of the resulting leaf rectangles. \end{proof}

-\begin{corollary} If \layout is one-sided and sliceable, then it is strongly ARU. \end{corollary} \begin{proof} Let $\alpha$ be an aspect ratio assignment to a one-sided sliceable layout \layout.
-A (unique) realization $\mathcal{L}'$ can be constructed by the induction in the proof of Lemma~\ref{lem:sliceable-uniqueness}.
-Indeed, in the basis step, a layout with a single rectangle is strongly ARU.
-In the induction step, when a rectangle is composed of two rectangles $r=r_1\cup r_2$ separated by a segment $\ell$, then $r_1$ or $r_2$ is a leaf of the BSP-tree, since~$\mathcal{L}$ is one-sided.
-Consequently, the pairs of adjacent rectangles on opposite sides of~$\ell$ do not depend on the aspect ratio assignment, and the resulting layout~$\mathcal{L}'$ is equivalent to \layout. \end{proof}

-\begin{corollary} If \layout is sliceable, then it is weakly ARU. \end{corollary} The proof of Corollary~\ref{cor:x12} is almost identical to the previous proof.
-In the proof of Corollary~\ref{cor:111} we can glue $r_1$ and $r_2$ because of one-sidedness.
-In the case of weak equivalence we can glue $r_1$ and $r_2$ because adjacencies of rectangles on the two sides of $\ell$ are irrelevant,.
-Note, however, that the gluing may result in a cross of the layout, i.e., the layout $\mathcal{L}'$ realizing $\alpha$ may be a nongeneric layout.